CM(2008)156 27 October 20081

 17. The evaluation policy has to provide an operational framework that serves different needs and is aimed at different levels of the organisation.

-18. The main types of evaluation that could be carried out within the Council of Europe are the following:
+18. Having regard to Article 2 of the Financial Regulations, the main types of evaluation carried out within the Council of Europe are the following:

 3.1 Evaluation methods